Gluing/white-paper/README.md

 The GLuing blockchain uses NFTs as "memory media".
 Before creating a custom NFT, the user must provision his GLUING Coin wallet and must purchase a Gluing compatible NFT.

-From a Gluing Blockchain perspective, a capsule creation consists of:
+From a Gluing Blockchain perspective, a NFT creation consists of:

 * Provisioning the servers that host the data to ensure they are paid for renting the storage space over time.
 * Customize the NFT by sending an image and selecting a template;
+* Select the destination blockchain
 * Validate and create the NFT;
 * Sending the NFT to the chosen recipient;